Sweets & Snacks make food interesting. Read how chocolate works, how ice cream works and even why Krispy Kreme doughnuts are absolutely irresistible.

 If you've never eaten food that has a strong, pungent aroma, it might be tough to see the appeal.
 But many connoisseurs can't get enough of the so-called stinky cheese varieties.
 Which ones are most revered -- and most flavorful?

 Americans love frozen desserts.
-But ask someone on the streets what the difference is between ice cream and gelato, and you're likely to get a blank stare.
-What separates frozen custard from frozen yogurt?
+But ask someone what the difference is between ice cream, gelato, frozen custard and frozen yogurt and you'll probably get a blank stare.
+So how do these popular treats differ?

 Who doesn't like chocolate?
 There's a version for every palate -- milk, semisweet, dark.
 Which is your favorite?